threedslider/blackdot/README.md

 - Blackdot give to tribute at Daniel Langlois and I thank much at him the creator of Softimage, a 3d software loved by a lot of 3d Artists around the world.
 I am inspired by him and hope I will bright to you for your enjoy with this Blackdot too in 3D.

-- Thanks to Ton Roosendaal for the awesome Blender and help me to understand from source codes.